 Wheel!
 Of!
 Fortune!
-Pacific Northwest locals come out in droves for a chance to be on game show
+Pacific Northwest locals compete for chance to be on TV game show

-The Wheelmobile, has been traveling across the country for almost 20 years to give people the chance to audition for the popular game show.
+The Wheelmobile has been traveling across the U.S. for almost 20 years to give people the chance to audition for the popular game show.
 The vehicle made a stop at the Emerald Queen Casino in Tacoma on Wednesday, and hundreds of people from across the state were excited for the chance to audition.

-Those still interested in auditioning will have one more chance Thursday night at the casino from 5-8 p.m.
+Those interested in auditioning will have one more chance Thursday at the casino from 5-8 p.m.

-Strathearn said they try to replicate the broadcast version of the show so people who come to audition are put through the motions of what it’s really like.
+Strathearn said they try to replicate the broadcast version of the show so people who audition are put through the motions of what it’s really like.
 He said they look for a lot of energy and enthusiasm in contestants.

-Strathearn said the Wheelmobile brings the show to people’s own backyards.
-If the participants trying out make it onto the show, it allows viewers at home to see contestants from their own hometowns.
+Strathearn said the Wheelmobile brings the show to people’s backyards.
+If the participants trying out make it onto the show, it allows viewers at home to see contestants from their hometowns.

-They never know how many contestants from any given audition session will end up advancing, he said, but it’s usually 10-20.
+They never know how many contestants from any audition session will end up advancing, he said, but it’s usually 10 to 20.
 This replicated game is quick and just one of two audition processes.
 If contestants get called back for a second audition, the process is more contained and it is not an open audition.
-A written test is also administered to get a sense of the contestant’s puzzle skills.
+A written test is also administered to assess the contestant’s puzzle skills.

-Strathearn said taping for the show starts next week and there will be a lot of contestants from western Washington competing.
+Strathearn said taping for the show starts next week and there will be a lot of contestants from Washington state competing.

-Aside from the chance to audition, he said, the event is also a chance for the community to come out and have an interactive experience.
-The audience was encouraged to chant, cheer, and get their photo taken at the photo booth.
+Aside from the chance to audition, he said, the event is also a chance for the community have an interactive experience.
+The audience was encouraged to chant and cheer and get their picture taken at the photo booth.

-For a chance to get on stage, contestants had to sign up and add their name to a drawing.
+For a chance to get on stage, contestants signed up and added their name to a drawing.
 Five contestants were chosen at random each round and were introduced on stage one by one.
-They shared their name, what they do for a living, and a fun fact, all while being hyped up by the host.
+They shared their name, what they do for a living and a fun fact, all while being hyped up by the host.

 Contestants had to be over 21 to participate, and each had a unique story.
-One participant drove five and a half hours from Wenatchee for the chance to audition while another had only come to the casino for the buffet and didn’t even know auditions were going on.
+One participant drove from Wenatchee for the chance to audition, while another had come to the buffet at the casino and didn’t know auditions were going on.

 Shelton resident Nicole Kinney, 48, decided to try out after her husband suggested she go.